SOUTH TYNESIDE INFORMATION

 3.3 Safeguarding adult referral points

 Each organisation must have its own operational policy on how it manages adult safeguarding concerns, including a list of referral points with up to date contact details, so that staff and the public know how to report abuse and neglect.
-South Tyneside Safeguarding Adults Team (see Local Contacts) is the main referral point via a single point of contact which is accessible outside normal working hours, in order to respond to urgent concerns.
+During offices hours, the Let’s Talk Service is the main referral point.
+Over the weekend and on evenings, the there emergency duty team should be contacted (see Local Contacts).

 3.4 Enquiry lead